bus710/matrix2/README.md

 ## 2. Prerequisites

 First of all, the user should be familiar with Raspberry Pi and its terminal interface.
+Unfortunately, **RPI 3B+** should be used for this project because of the memory size.

 ### 2.1.
 I2C interface activation